commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 <!-- TODO - GITHUB ISSUE#138: Split into explanation of how to "sync from project to project" vs "import from feed"-->

 #### Prerequisites
+1. Create a `sphereClient`:
+Use the `ClientConfigurationUtils#createClient` util which applies the best practices for `SphereClient` creation.

+    If you have special requirements on the sphere client creation, then you can use the following:
+    - Limit the number of concurrent requests done to CTP.
+This can be done by decorating the `sphereClient` with [QueueSphereClientDecorator](http://commercetools.github.io/commercetools-jvm-sdk/apidocs/io/sphere/sdk/client/QueueSphereClientDecorator.html)

+    - Retry decorator on 5xx errors with a retry strategy.
+This can be achieved by decorating the `sphereClient` with the [RetrySphereClientDecorator](http://commercetools.github.io/commercetools-jvm-sdk/apidocs/io/sphere/sdk/client/RetrySphereClientDecorator.html)

-1. The sync expects a list of `StateDraft`s that have their `key` fields set to be matched with states in the target commercetools project.
+2. The sync expects a list of `StateDraft`s that have their `key` fields set to be matched with states in the target commercetools project.
 Also, the states in the target project are expected to have the `key` fields set, otherwise they won't be matched.

-2. Every state may have several `transitions` to other states.
+3. Every state may have several `transitions` to other states.
 Therefore, in order for the sync to resolve the actual ids of those transitions, those `key`s have to be supplied in the following way:
     - Provide the `key` value on the `id` field of the transition.
 This means that calling `getId()` on the transition would return its `key`.